garymichaelbass/azure-iot-location-pipeline/README.md

   "prefix": "iot",
   "environment": "dev",
   "project": "iot-simulator",
   "owner": "<your-name>"
 }
 ```

 **Remember to replace all placeholders such as  `<YOUR_SERVICE_PRINCIPAL_CLIENT_ID>`, `<YOUR_SERVICE_PRINCIPAL_CLIENT_SECRET>`, `<YOUR_AZURE_SUBSCRIPTION_ID>`, `<YOUR_AZURE_TENANT_ID>`, and `<YOUR_AZURE_USER_OBJECT_ID>` with your actual values.**

-For appopriate permissions allowing GitHub to access Azure, add the following Repository secrets via Settings -> Secrets and variables -> Actions.
-Please note, when enterring these into GitHub, omit the beginning and ending double-quotes from the value.
+### 5\.
+GitHub Secrets Configuration - DATABRICKS_PAT_TOKEN and AZURE_CREDENTIALS

+Since your `terraform.tfvars.json` file is not uploaded into Github, Github requires access to the following via Github Secrets.

 - AZURE_CLIENT_ID
 - AZURE_CLIENT_SECRET